Much To Discuss

 Are the Much-to-Discuss events kids-friendly?

-We expect only adults at these events.
-Any supervised children who come may not be a great fit for the event.
+We expect only adults at these events due to the intense nature of some topics that we cover.
+Even supervised children may not be a great fit for the event.

 How do I sign up for Much-to-Discuss event?